Conflux-Chain/conflux-docker/README.md

 `Warning`: These tags image's `default.toml` will config a independent chain with 10 genesis accounts (each with 1000 CFX) and all unlocked, you can use them as local Dapp develop environment.
 If you want run a mainnet node, you need to use your own config file.

-Note: the unlock process maybe need two or three minutes.
+`Note`: the unlock process maybe need two or three minutes.

 ## How to run